tessgi/TessGiWebsite/content/pages/data-analysis/data_release_notes.md

        <tr>
        <td colspan="3">Scattered light:</td>
        <td colspan="5">In Sector 31, the Moon introduces a strong glint in Camera 1 at the end of orbit 69, followed by scattered light signals in all cameras caused by the Earth.
-Due to the star tracker anomaly, no data was taken during periods of high scattered light in orbit 70.</td>
+Due to the star tracker anomaly, no data were taken during periods of high scattered light in orbit 70.</td>
        </tr>

 </table>